nimroddanielmaayan/the-wild-oasis/notes.md

 Important notes about `Hooks`:

+- Hooks can only be called at the top level of a component, and only inside React functions

 - In React, There are 2 ways of creating `effects` (actually making something usefull happen in the application): `event handlers` and `useEffect`